CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 The simulation logic required careful programming to handle edge cases and scalability:
 * **Accuracy Logic:** The `ScoreManager` script originally calculated accuracy by dividing the water in the glass by the total water poured, causing a visual bug showing "100% accuracy" before pouring occurred.
 This was restructured using conditional statements (`if (totaalWater == 0)`) to display a placeholder (`--%`) until the first particle triggers the system.
 * **Scalable Resets:** To accommodate varying difficulty levels, the `ResetKnop` script utilizes C# arrays (`[]`) to efficiently store, iterate through, and recall the exact startup positions and rotations of multiple glasses simultaneously.
+* **Source Code:** *All custom C# scripts and scene assets governing the VR physics and scoring logic can be found in the uploaded Unity folder within this repository.*

 ### 3.4 Hardware Constraints & Troubleshooting
 During iterative development and testing of the exoskeleton, several hardware constraints were identified.
 Resolving these required strict safety protocols, precise physical calibration, and software-level filtering to ensure a stable user experience.